My Account

 Before distributing the assets, the representative must pay the decedent’s debts, bills and taxes.
 Discovering and managing all the debts owed by the decedent is one of the main reasons the probate process can take time.

 For smaller estates, some states provide for a simpler probate process—or skip the process altogether.
-What is considered to be a small estate varies by state, so make sure to check the laws.
+What is considered to be a small estate varies by state, so be sure to check the laws.

 The Probate Process